SandeepAswathnarayana/machine-learning-engineer-nd/docs/notes.md

 5. Plagiarism Detection

-Population Segmentation:
+Population Segmentation (Unsupervised):
 - Used to create localized Marketing Campaigns that want to target a variety of regions based on demographic similarities
 - [K-means Constructor](https://sagemaker.readthedocs.io/en/stable/algorithms/kmeans.html) - apply this to the transformed data (dimensionality reduction) that is obtained after PCA
 - [Estimators](https://sagemaker.readthedocs.io/en/stable/api/training/estimators.html#sagemaker.estimator.EstimatorBase) - a high level interface for SageMaker training

-Payment Fraud Detection:
+Payment Fraud Detection (Supervised):
 - Identify atypical patterns in tansactions and flag them.
 ML algorithms help find patterns by looking at users' historical spending data (valid vs fraudulent)
+- Use LinearLearner's Binary Classification algorithm to classify the data into 'valid' (0) and 'fraudulent' (1) labels.
+[Note: LinearLearner has a.
+LinearRegression b.
+BinaryClassification]